ourcodingclub/tutorials-in-progress/Web_scraping.md

 `$` = To the end of the line

-So `"^\\s+|\\s+$"` can be interpreted as "Select one or more white spaces that exist at the start of the string, or select one or more white spaces that exist at the end of the string".
+So `"^\\s+|\\s+$"` can be interpreted as "Select one or more white spaces that exist at the start of the string, and select one or more white spaces that exist at the end of the string".

 We can do the same for common name: